nullstack/nullstack.github.io/articles/rendering-component.md

 export default Headless;
 ```

-This will allocate DOM space for when you decide to render markup there
+This will allocate DOM space for when you decide to render markup there.

-This is also useful for conditional rendering
+This is also useful for conditional rendering.

-If all you want to do is to generate an invisible component you can skip defining the render method at all
+If all you want to do is to generate an invisible component you can skip defining the render method at all.

 ## Inner components

-Instead of creating a new component just to organize code-splitting, you can create an inner component
+Instead of creating a new component just to organize code-splitting, you can create an inner component.

-Inner components are any method that the name starts with render followed by an uppercase character
+Inner components are any method that the name starts with render followed by an uppercase character.

-Inner components share the same instance and scope as the main component, therefore, are very convenient to avoid problems like props drilling
+Inner components share the same instance and scope as the main component, therefore, are very convenient to avoid problems like props drilling.

-To invoke the inner component use a JSX tag with the method name without the render prefix
+To invoke the inner component use a JSX tag with the method name without the render prefix.

 ```jsx
 import Nullstack from 'nullstack';